Look up your 1099G/1099INT

 This year, your 1099G/INT includes the amount of any Virginia income tax refund and the amount of any Virginia tax rebate received during the year.

 Please note: This 1099-G does not include any information on unemployment benefits received last year.
 If you're looking for your unemployment information, please visit the VEC's website.

 Note: We will not mail paper 1099G/1099INT forms to taxpayers who chose to receive them electronically unless we receive a request for paper copies of these forms from the taxpayer.
 We will automatically mail paper forms to taxpayers who did not opt to receive them electronically.

-What is this statement?
+What is Form 1099G/INT?

-The Form 1099G/1099INT is a report of income you received from Virginia Tax during 2016.
-The Internal Revenue Service (IRS) requires government agencies to report certain payments made during the year, because those payments are considered taxable income for the recipients.
-Virginia Tax must report any refund or overpayment credit amount issued during 2016 to individuals who claimed itemized deductions on their income tax returns for the year in Box 3.
+Form 1099G/1099INT is a report of income you received from Virginia Tax during 2022.
+The IRS requires government agencies to report certain payments made during the year, because those payments are considered taxable income for the recipients.
+Virginia Tax must report any refund or overpayment credit amount issued during 2022 to individuals who claimed itemized deductions on their income tax returns for the year shown in Box 3 of the Form.
 We must also report any interest paid on refunds.

 What should I do with this statement?
 Do I need to pay the amount shown?

 The Form 1099G/1099INT is not a bill, and you should not send any type of payment in response to the statement.
 If you prepare your own taxes, you should review the federal return instructions for reporting state income tax refunds, or visit the IRS website for more information.
 If a tax professional handles your taxes, you should give this statement to the preparer, along with your other tax information, such as W-2s.